How often do you run the trek?

 What equipment will I require?

-After you have booked, you will also be emailed an equipment list.
-Once you have a copy of the list, we will then discuss with you your equipment requirements and budget.
+The equipment list is on the website under additional information.
+Once you have reviewed the list, we will then discuss with you your equipment requirements and budget.
 Some equipment can be purchased in Kathmandu and also on the trail, so we will also discuss this option with you.

 What vaccinations should I have?